 How Large Is This Prison Strike?

-[49:17] Do you have anything you want to add that as we close this out any any thoughts that we missed in that you think are important to the cross.
+[49:17] Do you have anything you want to add that as we close this out, any any thoughts that we missed and that you think are important to get across?

-[49:23] But I just I just want to say that the overarching goal they definitely don't think about the wardens are going to like sit down after negotiating cable with them, and negotiate weather in which of these demands gets mad or not these other ones the real goals of the strike are right so I trust their struggle into the national Spotlight and she like galvanized themselves as a class, that's a call Steve's tires and just continue to like have this thrust towards focusing on the Real Enemy, and to push to take their place at the table of like outside Liberation movements and speak for themselves.
-People inside are like a sick of nonprofit van Jones's projects are like tons and tons of other nonprofits basically like puppeting them, policy reforms that aren't actually going to change anything.
-And they're sick of the media not actually talking to them directly about what's going inside as what happened with leave.
-And I think that the strike has been in that regard been enormously successful, I'm so progress is being made on all three of those goals even though right there are media Outlets to have interviewed prisoners and then refused to publish their statements because they know that if they give their government name they're going to be sitting in call there like 2 years.
+[49:23] I just want to say that the overarching goal of the strikers, they definitely don't think that the wardens are going to like sit down at the negotiating table with them and negotiate which of these demands gets met, or not these other ones.
+The real goals of the strike are to thrust their struggle into the national spotlight, and to galvanize themselves as a class, and to call cease fires, and to continue to have this thrust towards focusing on the real enemy, and to push to take their place at the table of outside liberation movements and speak for themselves, right?
+People inside are sick of nonprofit Van Jones' projects or like, tons and tons of other nonprofits basically puppeting them for their policy reforms that aren't actually going to change anything.
+And they're sick of the media not actually talking to them directly about what's going on inside as what happened with Lee, right?.
+And I think that the strike in that regard has been enormously successful.
+And so progress is being made on all three of those goals, even though there are media outlets to have interviewed prisoners and then refused to publish their statements because they won't give their government name because they know that if they give their government name, they're going to be sitting in the hole for another 2 years.

-[50:48] Why would a media Outlet refused to publish that.
+[50:48] Why would a media outlet refuse to publish that?

-[50:51] I don't have are happy to list Anonymous sources all the time when it comes to a government official so...
+[50:51] Well I don't know, they're happy to list anonymous sources all the time when it comes to a government official so...